lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 ..  container:: justify

-    The force field vashishta applies only to Si and O of SiO, and not to the O and H of H2O thanks to the NULL parameters.
+    The force field Vashishta applies only to Si and O of SiO, and not to the O and H of H2O, thanks to the NULL parameters.

     Pair coefficients for lj/cut/tip4p/long are
     defined between O atoms, as well as between O(SiO)-O(H2O) and Si(SiO)-O(H2O).

-Finally, the
-    number of oxygen atoms will be printed in the file numbermolecule.dat, and the shake algorithm is used to maintain the shape of the water molecule over time.
-Some of these features have been seen in other tutorials.
+    Finally, the number of oxygen atoms will be printed in the file numbermolecule.dat, and the shake algorithm is used to maintain the shape of the water molecule over time.
+Some of these features have been seen in previous tutorials.

     Let us delete the overlapping water molecules, and print the positions in a dump file: